Mike Getman has seen his dream of a UAB soccer program that would compete for conference titles and NCAA Tournament berths come true.

-Getman, now in his 21st season as UAB's head coach, has led the Blazers to six NCAA Tournament appearances, including a spot in the Elite Eight in 1999 and Sweet 16 in 2001.
+Getman, now in his 25th season as UAB's head coach, has led the Blazers to eight NCAA Tournament appearances, including a spot in the Elite Eight in 1999 and Sweet 16 in 2001.
 Additionally, he has led UAB teams to six regular season and tournament championships and has been selected the conference coach of the year on three different occasions.

 In all, it is a far cry from when Getman accepted the job of turning the Blazer program around.
 He inherited a program in 1992 that had just three winning records in its first 13 seasons.

-The Blazers have won 221 matches since 1993 for an average of over 11 wins per season.
+- The Blazers have won 254 matches since 1993 for an average of more than 11 wins per season.

-The building of a top-flight soccer facility on campus, West Campus Field.
+- The building of a top-flight soccer facility on campus, West Campus Field.
 The facility attracts large crowds for not only UAB matches, but serves as a site for international soccer events.
 The Blazers became the first collegiate program to ever compete against the U.S. National Team in March 2000.
-UAB has won nearly 80 percent of all its matches at WCF.
+UAB has won more than 70 percent of all its matches at WCF.

 In 2005, Getman was named the C-USA Coach of the Decade for his accomplishments during his coaching tenure at UAB.
 Furthermore, Getman has been named conference Coach of the Year three times.

 From 2008-11, Getman served on the NCAA Men's Soccer Committee.
-He has also played a big part in bringing the 2011 and 2012 NCAA Men's College Cup to Birmingham.
+He also played a large part in bringing the 2011 and 2012 NCAA Men's College Cup to Birmingham.

-Furthermore, Getman is ranked among college soccer's top men's active coaches (39th in winning percentage and 21st in victories).
+Furthermore, Getman is ranked among college soccer's top men's active coaches (34th in winning percentage and 18th in victories).
+The 28-year coaching veteran also ranks among the winningest coaches in NCAA Division I soccer history, ranking 46th all-time in victories.
 Getman is among a handful of coaches who both played for and coached a team to the NCAA College Cup, accomplishing the feat twice as a player and once as a coach.

 Getman's players' successes extend off the field as well.
 Over 90 percent of student-athletes who have played four years during his tenure as head coach completed their degree requirements.
-He now boasts over 100 C-USA honor roll members (3.0 GPA or above), 17 C-USA academic medal of honor recipients (3.75 GPA or above) and three academic All-Americans.
+He now boasts more than 100 C-USA honor roll members (3.0 GPA or above), 27 C-USA academic medal of honor recipients (3.75 GPA or above) and five academic All-Americans.